Dev123Saini/Chocolate-Cake/README.md

-This the recipe of making a chocolate cake.
+This is  the recipe of making a chocolate cake.